Oscillons and Dark Matter: Observational impact

 Further constraints arising from the decay products and legacy of oscillons can restrict the allowed values of $F$ and $m$ in Fig.~\ref{fig:opspace}.
 However, in the case in which this decay occurs during matter domination, gravitational interactions make precise estimates challenging, as we outlined in Sec.~\ref{sub:legacy}.
 Therefore, here we simply point out the physical origin of those constraints, while we leave detailed estimates for future work.

 Firstly, axion waves radiated from the oscillon decay are in principle warm enough to affect the good behavior of CDM at and after MR equality.
-However, as discussed in Sec.~\ref{sub:legacy}, such waves are likely eventually trapped in a soliton configuration.
+The fraction of energy density in radiated (unbound) axions are constrained to constitute at most few percent of the total DM abundance (see e.g.~\cite{Tanabashi:2018oca} for the similar case of hot DM scenarios).
+However, as discussed in Sec.~\ref{sub:legacy}, such axions are likely eventually trapped in a soliton configuration.
 This should occur rapidly enough not to affect structure formation: one possible constraint to impose is that the transition from oscillon to soliton occurs in less than a Hubble time, i.e.~$R_{\text{sol}}\lesssim H^{-1}(\tau)$.
 As argued in Sec.~\ref{sub:legacy}, it is in fact not clear how large $R_{\text{sol}}$ should be.
 An over-conservative estimate of $R_{\text{sol}}$ is given by \eqref{eq:rsol2} and gives

 This constraint is represented in Fig.~\ref{fig:opspace} for $\tau=10^{8}~m^{-1}$ by the grid-shaded orange region and should be taken with a grain of salt.
 As we will discuss in the next subsection, the constraint becomes more reliable when oscillons decay before MR equality: accordingly, we show it as an orange shaded region (without grid lines) in Fig.~\ref{fig:opspace}.